GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: Experiments and Results

-The models LSTM, PLSPL, AGRAN, GETNext, MCLP, $\text{GeoMamba}_{2024}$, and $\text{GeoMamba}_{2025}$ are Euclidean-based methods, whereas HME, HVGAE, HMST, and HMamba are hyperbolic-based methods.
 To distinguish between the two identically named GeoMamba models, we append their year of publication.
 The two variants of HMamba are differentiated by the subscripts "full" and "half," respectively.
 Furthermore, as HMamba was originally designed for sequential recommendation, we have adapted it for our POI recommendation task to ensure a fairer comparison by incorporating encodings for temporal granularity and geographical coordinates to integrate spatio-temporal information.